couzhei/graph-theory-and-algorithms/README.md

 exists_even = any(x % 2 == 0 for x in {1, 2, 3})  # ∃x, x mod 2 = 0
 ```

----

-## 📚 Materials

-- 🎓**MIT 6.006 2020** — For learning materials visit [here](https://ocw.mit.edu/courses/6-006-introduction-to-algorithms-spring-2020/video_galleries/lecture-videos/).
-- 📐**CS70 at UC Berkeley, Fall 2025** — For mathematical background [this](https://www.eecs70.org/) place seems most appropriate.
-- 📖**CLRS** — _Introduction to Algorithms_, by Thomas H. Cormen, et al. ,fourth edition (reference)
-- 🔗**NetworkX** — Graph [library](https://networkx.org/en/) for Python

-## ✅ Prerequisites

-- 🐍Python 3.13+ installed
-- 🧠Curiosity

-## 🎯 Goals

-By completion, you will:

-- Read and write the mathematical language of algorithms
-- Analyze time and space complexity
-- Implement (graph) algorithms confidently
-- Recognize NP-complete problems and possibly know when to approximate
-- Understand the historical arc from ancient mathematics to modern computation

----

 > _"We build our computer (systems) the way we build our cities: over time, without a plan, on top of ruins."_ — Ellen Ullman